 Piers has taught English in Japan and France and now works in the UK.
 His PhD research at University College London was on how English speaking children learn to pronounce, and he has a research website where the thesis and his more recent published work is available.

 Roslyn taught English for many years at the Centre de Linguistique Appliquée at the Université de Franche-Comte in Besançon, France.
-She continues to work for Une Education Pour Demain.
+She worked for Une Education Pour Demain for more than 30 years.
 Her PhD was about how English and French are taught as foreign languages by those who use the teaching principles described by Caleb Gattegno.
-Her most recent publication is L'anglais avec l'approche Silent Way.
+Her most recent book is L'anglais avec l'approche Silent Way.

 Before she retired she was awarded Les palmes académiques for her services to education.
 Find out more about her work at her website.